-I mean, banana bread usually feels like cozy food.
-I picture myself firing up the oven on a chilly day, so we can snuggle in with mugs of cocoa and fresh-baked banana bread.
+I mean, regular banana bread usually feels like cozy food.
+I picture myself firing up the oven on a chilly day, so we can snuggle in with mugs of cocoa and some warm, fresh-baked banana bread.

 But this banana bread’s not like that.

 Like a warm, tropical breeze that lifts your spirits and whispers seductively of a carefree island paradise.

 It’s the crossroads where a comfort food hug meets a summer piña colada.
 (Well … except for the rum.
 Since I make this for my kids, ya know.
 But feel free to serve yourself up a slice, alongside a little tumbler of coconut rum – may as well play the summer vibe allllll the way out while you’re at it!)

 Our “Summer Sunshine” Banana Bread